Top 10 Most Renowned Mid Century Modern Architects

 Today, architectural historians credit Marion Mahoney for helping to develop and expand the American Prairie School.

-Richard Neutra (1892 – 1970) – 30 years younger than Frank Lloyd Wright, Richard Neutra began studying after modernism had gotten a solid foothold in Europe.
+Richard Neutra (1892 – 1970) – 30 years younger than Frank Lloyd Wright, Richard Neutra began studying architecture and design after modernism had gotten a solid foothold in Europe.
 His studies were interrupted by World War I, where he served as a lieutenant in the Balkans artillery until 1917.

 In 1929, however, Neutra split from his friend to establish his own firm.
 He designed scores of homes and commercial buildings, 12 of which became Historical Cultural Monuments in the National Historic Register, including the Lovell House, pictured here.